Draconus is a 1988 release on the Atari 800 by British developer Zeppelin Games. It is a platform game with more than a hint of Metroidvania about it.

 Donkey Kong Country is a famous SNES platform game, created by British developer Rare and published by Nintendo in 1994.

 It is famous for a number of reasons.
 Primarily because it was one of the first mainstream games to use pre-rendered 3D graphics in a 2D setting.
 And also because it was one of the biggest cartridges Nintendo ever produced, and was a massive-seller.

 Developed by Sega and released for the Megadrive/Genesis in 1990, Castle of Illusion Starring Mickey Mouse is a masterpiece platform game that has stood the test of time extremely well.

-Bubsy (in Fractured Fairy Tales, to give the game its full title) is another okay-to-middling platform game that stands out like a sore thumb on the Atari Jaguar.
+Bubsy (in Fractured Furry Tales, to give the game its full title) is another okay-to-middling platform game that stands out like a sore thumb on the Atari Jaguar.

 Gargoyle Games‘ isometric adventure Hydrofool (1987) is different because the whole game is set underwater.

 Konami‘s Antarctic Adventure was first released on the MSX in 1983 in Japan – coming to Europe and North America later, in 1984.